radiant-rstats/docs/basics/app/compare_props.md

 ### Multiple comparison adjustment

 The more comparisons we evaluate the more likely we are to find a "significant" result just by chance even if the null hypothesis is true.
-If we conduct 100 tests and set our **significance level** at 0.05 (or 5%) we can expect to find 5 p.values smaller than or equal to 0.05 even if the are no associations in the population.
+If we conduct 100 tests and set our **significance level** at 0.05 (or 5%) we can expect to find 5 p.values smaller than or equal to 0.05 even if there are no associations in the population.

 Bonferroni adjustment ensures the p.values are scaled appropriately given the number of tests conducted. <a href="https://xkcd.com/882/" target="blank">This XKCD cartoon</a> expresses the need for this type of adjustments very clearly.